Article

 Product Owner vs Product Manager vs Project Manager

-Why do they invent a new role instead of using the existing one?
+Why create a new role instead of an existing one?

 You may think that it was just a way of separating from previously existing management systems to mark the revolutionary framework.
 This explanation makes sense.
 What many people don’t know, however, is that when Scrum was invented, product owners didn’t exist.
 Product managers were supposed to change their work habits to adjust to the new system.